-The flavors of Malay are hung on a giant wall tapestry.
-The names of the traditional Malay dishes are sketched out including dishes, snacks, and sauces.
-Next to it, are replicas of the actual dishes.
+The flavors of Malay are also shown as a giant wall hanging.
+The names of the traditional Malay dishes are sketched out and include dishes, snacks and sauces.
+Next to it is a giant size replica of the actual dishes.

-With the wall hangings right next to each other, you can easily identify each food and then see the realistic version of the food.
+With the wall hangings right next to each other, you can easily identify each food and then see the realistic version of all the most popular dishes.

-The Chinese foods and temptations are presented in a similar manner.
-On one wall are the sketches of the foods and desserts.
-And, right next to it are realistic representations of each of the dishes.
+The Chinese foods and temptations are also presented in the same manner.
+On one wall are the sketches of the food and desserts.
+Right next to it are realistic displays of each of the dishes.

-Walking through this section and seeing the sketches of the food and the realistic dishes right to it, helps you understand the different cultures and their contributions to the overall delicious Malaysian cuisine.
+Walking through this section, seeing the food sketches and the dishes as art next to them, helps you understand the different cultures and their contributions to the overall delicious Malaysian cuisine.

 Super Realistic Giant Food Sculptures

 Stepping into the Wow Zone section is one of the most sensorially stimulating culinary journeys.

 Everywhere you look are some of Malaysia’s – and the world’s – most amazing foods in a larger than life manner.

 With the giant and ultra realistic food replicas you are literally taken into the food.

 Penang Asam Laksa, one of our beloved and best Penang foods, is presented as a giant bowl of soup that invites you to dive in.